mblumtritt/natty-ui/README.md

 🚀 There are much more [features](https://rubydoc.info/gems/natty-ui/NattyUI/Features)!

-📕 See the [online help](https://rubydoc.info/gems/natty-ui/NattyUI) for more details or have a look at the [examples](./examples/) directory to get an impression of the current feature set (see also XXX).
+📕 See the [online help](https://rubydoc.info/gems/natty-ui/NattyUI) for more details or have a look at the [examples](./examples/) directory to get an impression of the current feature set.

 ![illustration](https://raw.githubusercontent.com/mblumtritt/natty-ui/main/examples/illustration.svg)